Things to Consider

 - Behavior (getting along with others, expressing feelings)

 Talk to your child's teachers and care providers.
 They can share information about how your child is doing in school and you can share information about how your child is doing at home.
-Here are some questions and topics you can discuss:
+Here are some questions to help you think about what to share:

 - What brings out the best in your child?